Fall 2016 Freshman Application

 How will I be notified of my Plan II admission status?

-All applicants will hear from Plan II Honors concerning Plan II admissions decision only via the US mail.
-If an applicant has not received notification from Plan II Honors by March 10, the application should email Plan II Admissions.
+All applicants will hear from Plan II Honors concerning Plan II admissions decision via the US mail.
+If an applicant has not received notification from Plan II Honors by March 15, the application should email Plan II Admissions.

 All applicants have until May 1 to make a final decision about attending the University of Texas and Plan II Honors.
 However, admitted applicants should be aware that the UT Division of Housing and Food Services will not offer a housing contract until the admitted applicant has paid the $200 UT enrollment fee.
 So, the sooner an admitted applicant pays the $200 enrollment fee, committing to Plan II Honors and UT Austin, the better the chance of being assigned to on-campus first-choice housing options, including honors housing options.